mikegutierrez/tasklist/README.md

 Task List project built on React, LESS & Webpack.

+# Requirements

+* Do not allow blank tasks
+* Create a new task when user presses enter key or clicks the 'Add Task' button
+* Create a close button that appears on hover.
+Clicking the button removes the task from the list and application memory
+* Once a task has been marked complete, add it to a new list on the page

 ## Built With

 * [Babel CLI](https://github.com/babel/babel/tree/master/packages/babel-cli) - Compile from the command line
 * [Babel Core](https://github.com/babel/babel/tree/master/packages/babel-core) - Support the latest version of Javascript
+* [Bootstrap](https://github.com/twbs/bootstrap) - HTML, CSS, and Javascript framework used for design and layout features
 * [Classnames](https://github.com/JedWatson/classnames) - Utility for conditionally creating strings of classNames
 * [ESLint](https://github.com/eslint/eslint) - Tool for maintaining clean and consistent code
 * [Express](https://github.com/expressjs/express) - Web framework for node